w3c/webextensions/proposals/reading_list.md

    // Updates a reading list entries title and hasBeenRead status if it exists.
    [supportsPromises] static void updateEntry(UpdateEntryOptions info, UpdateEntryCallback callback);
  };

+ interface Events {
+   // Triggered when a ReadingListEntry was added to the reading list.
+   // |entry|: The entry that was added. static void onEntryAdded(ReadingListEntry entry);

+   // Triggered when a ReadingListEntry is about to be removed from the
+   // reading list.
+   // |entry|: The entry that will be removed. static void onEntryWillBeRemoved(ReadingListEntry entry);

+   // Triggered when a ReadingListEntry was updated in the reading list.
+   // |entry|: The entry that was updated. static void onEntryUpdated(ReadingListEntry entry);
+ };
 };
 ```